Beam-Spring-Mass

 Show how the mass position oscillates:

-Show how the force on the beam:
+Show the force on the beam:

-Compare the hyperelastic spring to the linear elastic model of the spring
+Compare the hyperelastic spring to the linear elastic model of the spring.

 Compare the displacements of the spring computed with the linear and the nonlinear material model: